-It is fine to ignore alarms in this context, but the user of a code comprehension plug-in based on the value analysis should study the categorization of alarms in section 3.2.2 with particular care.
+It is fine to ignore alarms in this context, but the user of a code comprehension plug-in based on the value analysis should study the categorization of alarms in section 3.2 with particular care.
 Because the value analysis is more aggressive in trying to extract precise information from the program than other analyzers, the user is more likely to observe incorrect results if there is a misunderstanding between him and the tool about what assumptions should be made.

 Everybody agrees that accessing an invalid pointer is an unwanted behavior, but what about comparing two pointers with <= in an undefined manner or assuming that a signed overflow wraps around in 2's complement representation?
 Function memmove, for instance, typically does the former when applied to two addresses with different bases.

-Currently, if there appears to be an undefined pointer comparison, the value analysis propagates a state that may contain only "optimistic" (assuming the undefined circumstances do not occur) results for the comparison result and for the pointers.
-In order to get all possible behaviors, option -undefined-pointer-comparison-propagate-all should be used.
+Yet, currently, if there appears to be an undefined pointer comparison, the value analysis propagates a state that may contain only "optimistic" (assuming the undefined circumstances do not occur) results for the comparison result and for the pointers.1